aymansayedmohamed/funda-assignment/README.md

-# Funda Makelaars Analysis Tool
+# Funda Real Estate Agents Report Tool

-A .NET 8.0 console application that analyzes real estate data from the Funda API to determine which real estate agents (makelaars) in Amsterdam have the most properties listed for sale.
+A .NET 8.0 console application that analyzes real estate data from the Funda API to determine which real estate agents in Amsterdam have the most properties listed for sale.

 ## Overview

 This application fetches property data from the Funda API and generates two reports:
-1. **Top 10 makelaars** with the most properties in Amsterdam
+1. **Top 10 real estate agents** with the most properties in Amsterdam
-2. **Top 10 makelaars** with the most properties with gardens in Amsterdam
+2. **Top 10 real estate agents** with the most properties with gardens in Amsterdam

 ## Features